mopidy/mopidy-local-sqlite/README.rst

     # multi-artist tracks [https://github.com/sampsyo/beets/issues/907]
     use_artist_mbid_uri = false

-    # whether to extract images from local media files (experimental)
+    # whether to extract images from local media files
     extract_images = false

-    # directory where extracted images are stored; if a relative path is
+    # directory where local image files are stored; if not set, defaults
-    # given, names a subdirectory of <local/data_dir>/sqlite
+    # to a private subdirectory of local/data_dir
-    image_dir = images
+    image_dir =

-    # base URI for images; if blank, the local file URI will be used
+    # base URI for images; change this if you want to serve images using
+    # an alternative Web server, such as Apache or nginx
     image_base_uri = /sqlite/images/

-    # file names to check for in the current directory when no embedded
+    # list of file names to check for when searching for external album
-    # album art can be found; items may contain UNIX shell patterns
+    # art; may contain UNIX shell patterns, i.e. "*", "?", etc.
     album_art_files = *.jpg, *.jpeg, *.png